Skip to Content

 Understanding Property Owner Liability in Florida

 A Florida property owner must keep his / her premises safe.
-They can do so by fixing property hazards and warnings guests of any dangers.
+They can do so by fixing property hazards and warning guests of any dangers.
 A property owner is expected to offer a different level of care, depending on the guest.

 Types of guests include the following: